 For younger kids, the Leapfrog Epic has entirely contained ecosystems on proprietary platforms.
 This is probably the only option where it’s worth buying a separate platform that isn’t Android, iOS, or Windows because it’s limited to exclusive Leapfrog content appropriate for young children.

 Amazon Fire tablets for kids are a perfect choice for this type of parental control.
-Amazon provides extension parental control options and a kid’s plan designed for kid-focused content, making it an ideal option for younger kids.
-When your kid starts to age out of that kind of restriction, you might want to get them a standard tablet and install third-party parental controls.
+Amazon provides extensive parental control options and a kid’s plan designed for kid-focused content, making it an ideal option for younger kids.
+When your kid starts to grow out of those kinds of restrictions, you might want to get them a standard tablet and install third-party parental controls.
 We have an excellent guide to the best parental apps for mobile devices and you can also find out which kids apps collect the most data, if you're concerned about privacy.